AdeelShani/school-opdracht-2/README.md

 Not this time!
 Most IDE's (including NetBeans, IntelliJ IDEA and Eclipse) include Maven out of the box.
 All you need to do is import or open this project (as a Maven project) and everything will be taken care of.
-You can simply run nl.quintor.solitaire.Main from the IDE to start the application.
+You can simply run Main from the IDE to start the application.

 If you are feeling adventurous and/or self-loathing and don't want to use an IDE, you can install Maven yourself from the download link above.
 You can then build and run the application using: